MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

     > [!div class="mx-imgBorder"]
     > ![Select Common Data Service](media/create-notification-step4.png)

  5. Select the action which will trigger the notification.
-For this example, let's choose **When a record is created, updated, or deleted**.

     > [!div class="mx-imgBorder"]
     > ![Choose a trigger for the notification](media/create-notification-step5.png)